GKE Ingress

 4. Click Configure Load Balancer.
 The Add Load Balancer Listener pane appears.

-3. Click Add.
-The Load Balancer listener details display in the Load Balancers tab on the Service details page.
+5. Click Add.
+The Load Balancer listener details will appear in the Load Balancers tab on the Service details page.

 Creating a GCP Managed Certificate (optional)